andrewcbuensalida/knowt-main/README.md

 ```bash
 python -m pip install -e .
 ```
+This will use pyproject.toml to install dependencies. -e so any change in source code will pop-up in project.
+After running this, we can call knowt in the cli in vs code.
+This creates the knowt.egg-info folder?
+The old way is through setup.py.
-This will use pyproject.toml to install dependencies Not this
+Not this
 ```bash
 python -m pip install -r requirements.txt